Established in 1968

 Constantly Growing

-Since that time, the group has grown to serve youth from many communities around Greenfield, including Lansdowne, Royal Gardens, Aspen Gardens, Blue Quill, Duggan, and more.The group currently boasts two Beaver Colonies, two Cub Packs, two Scout Troops, one Venturer Company, and one Rover Crew.
+Since that time, the group has grown to serve youth from many communities around Greenfield, including Lansdowne, Royal Gardens, Aspen Gardens, Blue Quill, Duggan, and Yellowbird.The group is — as of early 2025 — the 5th largest Scouting group in Canada.
+We currently have two Beaver Colonies, three Cub Packs, two Scout Troops, one Venturer Company, and even a Rover Scout or two.

 Beaver Scouts